DBalint88/wordleSolver/readme.txt

 FUTURE DEVELOPMENT

 1. FUNCTIONALITY
     [ ] a.
 The app should suggest a word from the remaining list that is the result of an algorithm which determines the word that would eliminate the most remaining words.
     [X] b.
 Directions should be provided so new users know how to use the app.
     [ ] c.
 Needs to be formatted for mobile.
     [X] d.
 The app should report the letter stats it calculates with to the user, not just to the console.
+    [ ] e.
+A toggle should be available to enable Challenge Mode.
+    [ ] f.
+Currently, if a letter has been marked green, but another instance of that letter is marked gray, words will not be eliminated that should.
+For instance, if the solution is WATCH and the player tries CATCH, CATCH is not eliminated from the list.
+Algorithm should be adjusted so that it IS removed.

 2. APPEARANCE / ANIMATION
     [X] a.
 The app should be tri-fold.
 In the left/top pane should be the entry area, the right/bottom pane should be the remaining words list, and in the center should be Wyrtle the Turtle suggesting a new word.